The Resident Coordinator Office

 The RCO team consists of:

-- Ms Aterina Samasoni - Pele, Communications Specialist;
+- Communications and Advocacy - Ms Aterina Samasoni

 The UN Resident Coordinator

-As the UN Resident Coordinator heading a UN Multi-Country Office that serves the Cook Islands, Niue Samoa, and Tokelau, Ms. Simona Marinescu leads a UN Country Team of 12 UN agencies based in Samoa.
+As the UN Resident Coordinator heading a UN Multi-Country Office that serves the Cook Islands, Niue Samoa, and Tokelau, Ms Simona Marinescu leads a UN Country Team of 15 UN agencies, some with a physical presence in Samoa and others operating from MCO Fiji.

-She also held the position of UNDP Resident Representative to the Cook Islands, Niue, Samoa, and Tokelau (March 2018-August 2019).
+She also held the position of UNDP Resident Representative to the Cook Islands, Niue, Samoa, and Tokelau before the delinking of the joint functions of the UNDP Resident Representative and the UN Resident Coordinator in 2019.